 The final step is to understand when it is feasible to solve for this argmin.
 It is not easy for just any r.
-Rather, a closed form solution for the proximal operator is known only for a few functions r.2 You have already seen one such r, for the interval constraint set $[-1, 1]^d$.
+We either need a closed-form solution for this proximal operator or an efficient algorithm to solve for it.
+We will provide an example where a closed-form solution exists in Example 9 and an example where an iterative algorithm is needed in Appendix A.4.2.